wottpal/azero.domains/README.md

 ## What's next for Azero Domains

-After the successfull testnet deplyoment during the hackathon, we are awaiting the samrt contract mainnet deployment by the Aleph Zero team to ship azero.domains on to mainnet with.
+After the successfull testnet deplyoment during the hackathon, we are awaiting the smart contract mainnet deployment by the Aleph Zero team to ship azero.domains to mainnet.
+Until then, we will be focussing on creating awareness, creating a community around the project and attracting testnet users to collect feedback and improve the user experience.
+Further, we will be exploring the feasibility of adding additional features to our dapp to increase the overall utility.
+Creating a DAO for a decentralized governance and an on-chain governed treasury fueled by revenues from royalties to fund public goods and ecosystem development is also a feasable option for the future.

-- integrating the following features:
-- marketplace?
-- trading of domains
-- NFT-compatiblity

-Tech:
+Potential future features could include:

+- NFT implementation of domain and visual implementation via permeweb by Arweave
+- Feature-rich marketplace with fixed asked price, auctions, dutch auctions and bundled transactions
+- Wallet features and direct domain-to-domain transactions
+- Contact book for further increase in UX and convenience

+Potential future tech improvements:

-- mainnet deployment
+- Mainnet deployment
-- upgradable smart contracts
+- Upgradable smart contracts
+- Mobile optimized version